The Cry (book)

 Jane Collier's and Sarah Fielding's The Cry: A New Dramatic Fable (1754) was Fielding's sixth and Collier's second and final work.
-The work is an allegorical and satirical novel.
+The work is an allegorical and satirical dramatic dialogue which was never performed.
 Collier and Fielding had worked together previously when Fielding wrote The Governess and when Collier wrote An Essay on the Art of Ingeniously Tormenting, but The Cry is the only work that can be positively ascribed to the two together.
 Collier died the year after its publication.

-The novel was originally produced in three volumes and divided into five parts.
+The piece was originally produced in three volumes and divided into five parts.
 The work involves many stories told through the character Portia to an audience consisting of Una, an allegorical figure representing truth, and "the Cry," a chorus that responds in turn.

 Background

 It is likely that by 1751, Fielding and Collier were living together.
 In 1753, Fielding published The Adventures of David Simple.
 Volume the Last, and Collier published An Essay on the Art of Ingeniously Tormenting.
 Their joint effort The Cry was published in March 1754.
 After Collier died in 1755, Richardson encouraged Fielding to revise the work and print a second edition.
-Originally, Collier planned "A book called The Laugh on the same plan as The Cry", but was never able to complete it before she died.
+Originally, Collier planned "A book called The Laugh on the same plan as The Cry", but was unable to complete it before she died.

-After working on The Cry, Fielding began to focus on the lives of women and the conditions that they live, which later influenced her work within the Bath community.
-The community was a group of female writers that challenged the traditional ideas of female education and the role of women in society.
+After working on The Cry, Fielding began to focus on the lives of women and the conditions under which they lived.
+This interest influenced her later work within the Bath community, a group of women writers that challenged the traditional ideas of female education and the role of women in society.

 The Cry

 The Cry features stories by characters with responses by a group known as "the Cry".
-They operate as a sort of chorus in the novel.
+They operate as a sort of chorus in the narrative.

 Part the First

 A meeting is held among Portia, Una, and the Cry, who regard Portia as a "dupe."
 Portia describes Nicanor's family—a gloomy father and the twins Ferdinand and Cordelia—and the Cry accuses her of being in love with Ferdinand, which prompts her to discuss various "romantic" subjects.
 This leads to Portia telling a story of her courtship with Ferdinand, but the Cry accuse her of being too fond of him.
 Then, the Cry start abusing Portia for her feelings and for later discussing logic.

 Una asks Portia to continue talking about logic.
 This leads to a story being told of John and Betty, two characters whose tale the Cry enjoys because it confirms their prejudice against educated women.
 It is then revealed that the Cry cannot stand women learning, and they oppose the thought of it.
-Portia responds by telling a story of three children, a story of Ben Johnson's jealousy of Shakespeare, and an infant and two monkeys.
+Portia responds by telling a story of three children, a story of Ben Jonson's jealousy of William Shakespeare, and an infant and two monkeys.
 The Cry react badly to these stories and attack Portia for telling them.
 Una stops the fighting before it gets out of hand by dismissing the meeting.